Center for Student Accessibility

 To further accommodate your course materials for all learners, including those with disabilities, please review the Faculty Resource Guide.
 In it, you will find some helpful tips on how to best make your course resources accessible for all learners.

 Please consider including the suggested syllabus statement below from the Center for Student Accessibility.

 Suggested Syllabus Statement

 Manhattanville is committed to creating a learning environment that is equally accessible and participatory for all students.
-Students with disabilities who are seeking accommodations must register with the Center for Student Accommodations (CSA) in order to engage in the intake process.
+Students with disabilities who are seeking accommodations must register with the Center for Student Accessibility (CSA) in order to engage in the intake process.
 Students choosing to use their approved accommodations must renew their letter every semester with CSA.
 In addition, students are responsible for providing their professors with their approved accommodation letters and discussing their needs.
-For more information, please contact the Center for Student Accommodations:
+For more information, please contact the Center for Student Accessibility:

 Joseph Gaines, Director